ravisheth/mapsseq/readme.md

 ### Data accessibility

-Raw data from the study can be found at NCBI SRA PRJNA541181
+Raw data from the study can be found at NCBI SRA under PRJNA541181